Fu Kun-chi: Political career

+In 2016, after Fu was convicted of insider trading, his magistrate appointment was removed and deputy commissioner Tsai Yun-huang and other appointed county government employees by Fu were also removed from office, and the interior ministry selected Tsai Pi-chung as acting magistrate.

 2016 Mainland China visit

-In September 2016, Fu with another seven magistrates and mayors from Taiwan visited Beijing, which were Hsu Yao-chang (Magistrate of Miaoli County), Chiu Ching-chun (Magistrate of Hsinchu County), Liu Cheng-ying (Magistrate of Lienchiang County), Yeh Hui-ching (Deputy Mayor of New Taipei City), Chen Chin-hu (Deputy Magistrate of Taitung County), Lin Ming-chen (Magistrate of Nantou County) and Wu Cherng-dean (Deputy Magistrate of Kinmen County).
+In September 2016, Fu visited Beijing with another seven magistrates and mayors from Taiwan, which were Hsu Yao-chang (Magistrate of Miaoli County), Chiu Ching-chun (Magistrate of Hsinchu County), Liu Cheng-ying (Magistrate of Lienchiang County), Yeh Hui-ching (Deputy Mayor of New Taipei City), Chen Chin-hu (Deputy Magistrate of Taitung County), Lin Ming-chen (Magistrate of Nantou County) and Wu Cherng-dean (Deputy Magistrate of Kinmen County).
 Their visit was aimed to reset and restart cross-strait relations after President Tsai Ing-wen took office on 20 May 2016.
 The eight local leaders reiterated their support of One-China policy under the 1992 consensus.
 They met with Taiwan Affairs Office Head Zhang Zhijun and Chairperson of the Chinese People's Political Consultative Conference Yu Zhengsheng.

-2020 legislative election
+Return to the legislature

-Fu ran as an independent in the Hualien County Constituency he represented from 2002 to 2009, and defeated sitting legislator Hsiao Bi-khim in the 2020 legislative elections.
+Fu ran as an independent in the Hualien County Constituency he represented from 2002 to 2009, and defeated sitting legislator Hsiao Bi-khim in the 2020 legislative election.
+Fu was reelected to the Legislative Yuan in 2024, and considered a run for the speakership.
+Instead, Fu was named the Kuomintang's legislative caucus convener.

-Controversy

-In 2000, legal action began against investors of Taiwan Pineapple Group, regarding insider trading dating back to 1997.
-Subsequent investigations found that Fu was not involved in speculation of Taiwan Pineapple stocks, but did profit from stock manipulation of other companies.
-A 2013 Taiwan High Court ruling found Fu guilty, and he was to serve three years imprisonment.
-An appeal was heard by the same court in February 2019, and Fu's sentence was reduced to 34 months.
-Upon hearing the appeal in May 2020, the Supreme Court decided to uphold the High Court's 2019 ruling, without suspending Fu's civil rights, which permitted Fu to retain his seat in the Legislative Yuan.
+In July 2025, Fu faced a recall vote, alongside 23 other members of the Legislative Yuan, as a result of the massive petition known as the "Great Recall".
+The vote was framed by recall advocates as a push against the Chinese Communist Party and the People's Republic of China.
+Fu's recall passed the legal threshold but failed to reach the number of votes needed to unseat him.

+Corruption convictions

+Appointing former wife as deputy

+On 18 December 2009, Fu divorced his wife Hsu Chen-wei and on 20 December, appointed her as the deputy county magistrate when he took office as Magistrate of Hualien County.
+Two days later, Hsu's appointment was withdrawn by the Ministry of the Interior on 22 December 2009 as the ministry deemed the divorce as a political fake marriage and the appointment was a conflict of interest with appointing a close relation to a government office.
+In March 2010, Fu was fined NT$1 million by the Control Yuan for conflict of interest.